mdart86/Portfolio_Website/README.md

 ## ABOUT THE WEBSITE

 ### Purpose
-A comprehensive but short insight into me and who I am as a person.
-Showing my work history and what made me to get into Coding.
-My blogs page introduces you to what I have been involved in so far in my journey, which has just started.
+A comprehensive insight into me and who I am as a person, showcasing my work and study history, what got me into coding and my coding journey so far with some projects I have embarked on.
 <br>
 <br>

 ### Functionality and Features
 As a portfolio website, I have kept the functionality as simple as possible with only 4 pages.<br>
-Across all pages, the following areas will appear:<br>
+A uniformed layout is noticeable across the website, the simplified layout includes:
 - Header
 - Navigation Bar
+- Body
 - Footer
 <br>
 <br>